≪ Go to our review of Pocket Knives

 There are no other features on the Buck Famous Folder.
 This is a simple folding blade.

 The Famous Folder price point seems to put a premium on the nostalgic design.
 The materials nor design is particularly sophisticated, but the price is well above the low end of our test roster.
-For a beefy tool like this, a better value might be our Top Pick SOG Trident Elite Assisted Opening.
+For a beefy tool like this, a better value might be our Top Pick SOG Trident Elite Assisted Opening** or either of the Best Buy winners we assessed.

-This is a nostalgic product with a familiar look and design.
-Other tools in our test are more sophisticated, but the design and function of the Famous Folder is solid and applicable.
+This model is a nostalgic product with a familiar look and design.
+Other tools in our test are more sophisticated, but the design and function of the Famous Folder are reliable and applicable.

 — Jediah Porter